lakshay0nsut/Food_recognition_and_calorie_estimation/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 🙋‍♂️ Contact
-Created by Your Name — feel free to connect!
+Created by Lakshay and Divyanshu — feel free to connect!

 css
-Copy
-Edit

 Want me to generate a `requirements.txt` or a sample banner image to go along with it?

-Search

-Reas